Pylons/deform/docs/basics.rst

 ``validator=colander.Range(0, 200)``.
 A validator is not called after schema node serialization, only after node deserialization.

-The *default* of a schema node indicates its default value if a value for the schema node is not found in the input data during serialization.
-It should be the *deserialized* representation.
-If a schema node does not have a default, it is considered a required schema node.
+The *default* of a schema node indicates the value to be serialized if a value for the schema node is not found in the input data during serialization.
+It should be the deserialized representation.
+If a schema node does not have a default, it is considered "serialization required".

+The *missing* of a schema node indicates the value to be deserialized if a value for the schema node is not found in the input data during deserialization.
+It should be the deserialized representation.
+If a schema node does not have a default, it is considered "deserialization required".

 The *name* of a schema node is used to relate schema nodes to each other.
 It is also used as the title if a title is not provided.